 What People Know It For: The old-growth trees include giant bald cypresses and longleaf pines.
 They’re rare in the region because most were logged.

 The miles of trails are incredibly scenic and mostly flat.
+The main trail is an easy, well-maintained boardwalk to keep you elevated and able to view some of the biggest cypress trees in the park.
 For canoeists and kayakers, the Blue Trail starts in Columbia and follows the Congaree River to its confluence with the Wateree River.

 3. Capitol Reef National Park, Utah

-About the Park: Overshadowed by four other national parks in the state, Capitol Reef is the lesser-known.
-Located in south-central Utah, it has stunning sandstone canyons and cliffs.
+About the Park: Overshadowed by four other national parks in Utah, Capitol Reef is the lesser-known.
+It’s also the most out of the way, conquering much of central Utah away from the major interstates that crisscross the state.
+It has stunning sandstone canyons and cliffs.
 It became a national park in 1971 after almost 30 years as a national monument.

 How to Get There: From Interstate 70, take Exit 149, then State Route 24 west for 43.8 miles.
 Turn right (continuing on UT-24) for another 37.3 miles.